About the museum

 Over the years, it has acquired over 300 000 unique pieces, which is the largest collection of its kind in the world.
 The collection includes everything from furniture, sculptures, clocks, maps, through photographs, postcards and panoramas of Warsaw, all the way to pieces of clothing, jewellery, weaponry.
 Each item has its own unique background, its own story of Warsaw to tell.
 The oldest object in the Museum’s collection dates back to the beginning of the 14th century.

-The Museum of Warsaw is comprised of eleven divisions around Warsaw, including: the Praga Museum of Warsaw, the Wola Museum of Warsaw, the Heritage Interpretation Centre, the Antonina Leśniewska Museum of Pharmacy, the Palmiry Museum – Memorial Site, the Museum of Printing, the Museum of Field Chaplaincy, Korczakianum, the Barbican and the Cultural Trail of Old Town Cellars, as well as the Museum’s main headquarters in Warsaw’s Old Town.
+The Museum of Warsaw is comprised of eleven divisions around Warsaw, including: the Praga Museum of Warsaw, the Wola Museum of Warsaw, the Heritage Interpretation Centre, the Antonina Leśniewska Museum of Pharmacy, the Palmiry Museum – Memorial Site, the Museum of Printing, the Museum of Field Ordinance, Korczakianum, the Barbican and the Cultural Trail of Old Town Cellars, as well as the Museum’s main headquarters in Warsaw’s Old Town.

 The Museum’s headquarters are housed in historic tenement houses on the Old Town Market Square, and are included in Warsaw’s Old Town complex, which was placed on the UNESCO list of World Heritage Sites in 1980.
 In the years 2014-2016, the Museum’s buildings underwent extensive renovations, the Museum’s collection underwent conservation, was photographed and digitalized, and the concept for an entirely new core exhibition was created.